Patrick Redmond Design

 09.30.10

 Patrick Redmond served as a committee member of AIGA Minnesota’s 30th Annual Design Camp™.
-A member of the October 1-3, 2010 event’s 30th Anniversary and President’s dinner subcommittees (http://www.aigaminnesota.org/designcamp/thanks.html), Patrick, a past president of AIGA Minnesota and former Board Member, was also a member of the committee for AIGA Minnesota’s inaugural Design Camp™ in 1980 when it was known as the MGDA (Minnesota Graphic Designers Association) Lutsen Design Conference, Lutsen, Minnesota.
+A member of the October 1-3, 2010 event’s 30th Anniversary and President’s dinner subcommittees, Patrick, a past president of AIGA Minnesota and former Board Member, was also a member of the committee for AIGA Minnesota’s inaugural Design Camp™ in 1980 when it was known as the MGDA (Minnesota Graphic Designers Association) Lutsen Design Conference, Lutsen, Minnesota.
 He had also been involved in planning the University of Minnesota’s inaugural Design Camp in 2000 where he was first to lead the graphic design sessions.
-Redmond met Doyald Young at the September 30, 2010, President's Dinner.
+Redmond met and shared a table with presenters Doyald Young, IDEO San Francisco's Roshi Givechi, and others, at the September 30, 2010, President's Dinner.
 AIGA Medalist Doyald Young, 84, was one of the featured presenters at the 2010 AIGA Minnesota Design Camp™.

 02.25.10